F34RFaNtAzZy4/portfolio/README.md

 As I want to learn stuff (especially ThreeJS), I wasn't blindly copy-pasting stuff from ChatGPT and tried to do most of the things by myself or with guidance from ChatGPT.

+# Building the starry night

+I should have probably started with a frame for the website, the sections and working out the structure and look the details of the Website before creating the navbar and background.
+But that would be lame.
+And I probably would have lost my motivation half-way through.

+## Setting up ThreeJS in NextJS